crystal-lang/crystal-book/docs/conventions/documenting_code.md

 Doc comments must be positioned directly above the definition of the documented feature.
 Consecutive comment lines are combined into a single comment block.
-Any empty line breaks the association to the documented feature
+Any empty line breaks the association to the documented feature.

 ```crystal
 # This comment is not associated with the class.